Cat Clinic North Hours of Operation Monday - Friday: 8am - 6pm Saturday: 8:30am - 1pm Sunday: Closed Holidays: Closed

 Dr. Miranda Boomstra

 Dr. Miranda Boomstra grew up in West Michigan and attended veterinary school at Michigan State University.
 She started out working with both horses and companion animals, but is very excited to be working in feline medicine now.
-Veterinary medicine is a second career for her, as she has spent 12 years as a massage therapist and still co-owns a massage therapy office.
+Veterinary medicine is a second career for her, as she has spent 14 years as a massage therapist and still owns a massage therapy business.
 Developing relationships with both human and furry clients and helping both to feel healthier is the best part of her jobs.
 She has 4 cat-kids: Corky, Kerry, Squeaker, and Toes.
 Dr. Boomstra and her husband love to travel and renovate their home in their spare time.

 Dr. Kirsten Begin